CenterBLC/N1904/docs/characterencoding.md

 A computer cannot interpret text without first converting it into a binary format.
 Historically, this was done using ASCII, which mapped Latin characters to 7-bit codes.
 Various schemes existed for encoding characters in non-Latin languages, such as Greek.
 To standardize the encoding of these non-Latin characters, Unicode was introduced.
 This standardization aims to ensure full portability of text across computers with different operating systems.
 All Greek text in this Text-Fabric dataset has been encoded in Unicode.

 However, in practice, this is not without complications, especially for languages, like Greek, that use characters augmented with polytonic accents.
-These complexities can lead to inconsistencies in text representation and processing.
+These complexities can lead to inconsistencies in text representation and can lead to errors in querie results when working with the dataset.

 The information on this page in particular pertains to the following base features: